 There was an attempted intervention in Iran in 1979 - operation Eagle Claw - but it failed.
 There has not been another one since, and for what should be an obvious reason.
 The U.S. military is not a police force, and a U.S. embassy cannot just call 911 and expect an immediate response from the SWAT team.

-The closest thing to a military SWAT team is the Crisis Response Force (formerly known as the Commander's In-Extremis Force) and those, as we learned form the Benghazi Accountability Review Board report, are prepared to respond to a crisis within six hours.
+The closest thing to a military SWAT team is the Crisis Response Force (formerly known as the Commander's In-Extremis Force) and those, as we learned from the Benghazi Accountability Review Board report, are prepared to respond to a crisis within six hours.
 On the night of the Benghazi attack, the closest In-Extremis Force was training in Zagreb, Croatia, and the attack was long over before they could have arrived.

 The realities of time and space make it completely unrealistic to expect a timely intervention from the U.S. military to an attack underway at any of the 270+ U.S. diplomatic missions around the world.
 The Select Committee on Benghazi heard testimony from both the Secretary of Defense and the Chairman of the Joint Chiefs of Staff to that effect.
 Does anyone doubt it?
 If so, then I think you read too much Tom Clancy and play too many video games.